Tiyenti/unobtainibot/README.md

 new server.
 - `botownerid` - The bot owner's user ID.
 - `statustimeout` - An amount of time in seconds which decides how long the bot waits inbetween status changes.
+Setting this to `0` disables automatic status changes.
 - `statuses` - An array of strings to be used as statuses.
 The bot will randomly change to one of these every `statustimeout` seconds.
 - `usecounter` - An integer which tells how many times a bot command has been used.